 ASHP House of Delegates Takes Action on Broad Range of Professional Issues

-The House approved the following professional policies, which originated from either the ASHP Board of Directors, ASHP councils, or House of Delegates, as noted:
+The House approved the following professional policies, which originated from ASHP councils as noted:

 Council on Administrative Affairs

 Fostering Pharmacy Leadership.
 To encourage pharmacy managers to serve as mentors to their staff, pharmacy students, pharmacy residents, and peers in a manner that fosters the development of future pharmacy leaders.